alvinmurimi/Tanda/README.md

 ```-->

 ### KPLC Prepaid - Tokens
-This is used to generate tokens for KPLC prepaid meters.
+This is used to generate tokens for KPLC prepaid meters.<br>
 Accepted parameters:
 1.  `Account` - Meter number.
 2.  `Amount` - Tokens amount(10 to 35000).